Home Heat Pump Guide

 If you heat your home with electric storage heaters, you are almost certainly paying more for heating than anyone else on your street.
 Electric storage heating is the most expensive common heating method in the UK — significantly more costly than gas, oil, LPG, or any other fuel.
 And it provides some of the least comfortable heat: too warm in the morning, stone cold by evening.

 Switching to a heat pump transforms this picture.
 A heat pump uses electricity too, but it uses it three times more efficiently, cutting your heating bills by 60% to 70%.
-This guide provides a complete comparison so you can see exactly what the switch would mean for your home, your comfort, and your wallet.
+For context on how heat pumps compare to all fuel types, see our complete comparison guide.

 How Storage Heaters Work (And Why They Are So Expensive)